mattTea/Portfolio/projects/plaicebook.md

 **What I found difficult and want to work on more...**

 - Things I started on but wish to practice and learn more

+Project: AceBook (PlaiceBook)
+Evaluate Edit Update  Clone project
+To achieve these goals:

+I can learn anything by myself
+I grow collaboratively
+I use an agile product development process
+Action Plan
+Build a FaceBook clone.

+Evidence Plan
+Daily retros with team

+Updates
+What's been happening?